(pseud. Adele Kay Maritano), ©1966

 “You know, Diane, I have a confession to make.
 I was finding it uncomfortable, sharing a room with someone who was either too rude, too snobbish, or too vapid to have anything to say to me.
 After hearing you tonight, I'll admit something else.
 I didn’t know when I was well off.”

-Laurie is a nurse working as a scrub, passing instruments in the OR.
-She is dating Ron, a medical student who in the opening scene is revealed as a surfer of widespread fame, the subject of magazine articles and movies.
+Laurie Davis is a scrub nurse, passing instruments in the OR, and dating Ron, a medical student who in the opening scene is revealed as a surfer of widespread fame, the subject of magazine articles and movies.
 Ron is ambivalent about medicine, which he finds less thrilling than catching a wave.
 “Just don’t try to compare excising some character’s gall bladder with a perfect day at Malibu,” he tells her.